 Make sure all TippingPoint devices that you add to the SMS are configured or enabled to accept SMS management.
 Refer to device product documentation for information about preparing a device for SMS management.

-For TPS and IPS devices, the SMS performs most of the tasks that are also available from the Local Security Manager (LSM) application.
 When a TPS or IPS device is enabled for SMS control, the device is exclusively controlled by the SMS.
 You can unmanage devices in the SMS.